Anyone who knows me knows I have a slight obsession. And by slight I mean a total obsession.

-- Picnic blankets: Probably my favorite usage aside from hanging them on my walls.
-So easy to fold up and take on the go with you, and they add some pizazz to any grassy field or sandy beach.
-Extra perk, it’s easy to spot the design in a crowd so you’ll never wander around and lose your group!
+If you’re trying to amp up your Instagram presence, post a picture lounging on a tapestry in the park and you’re sure to gets a few likes.
+But, in all seriousness, these are so easy to fold up and throw into a tote bag or picnic basket for a fun afternoon.
+They add some pizazz to any grassy field or sandy beach.
+Extra perk, it’s easy to spot the design in a crowd so you’ll never wander around and lose your friends!

-- Tablecloths: Similar to wall art usage, this is a really simple way to decorate a kitchen or dining room.
+Similar to wall art, this is a really simple way to decorate a kitchen or dining room.
 Tapestries can sometimes be a bit overwhelming in small spaces or with clashing designs (though I love clashing), so just a touch of their bold patterns on a table top is enough to add something extra to a room without drowning the space.

-- Gift wrap: Great option to reduce the waste involved in gift giving and it becomes part of the present!
+This is a great option to reduce the waste involved in gift giving, and it becomes part of the present!
 Just wrap up your bundled gift in the fabric and tie it off in a knot.
 Easy as that!

-And where should you buy said tapestries?
+Now that you’re hooked, where should you buy said tapestries?
 So many countries around the world have some sort of cultural tapestries.
-They are like the rice dish of fabric.
+They are like the rice dish of fabric!

 Patterns and colors will vary based on where you’re purchasing your tapestry.
 For example, you’ll find more muted tones and landscapes on Italian tapestries.
 I personally love mandala tapestries and very tribal designs, but you can find them basically anywhere you go.